anquanscan/sec-tools/README.md

 [sample-micronaut-applications](https://github.com/piomin/sample-micronaut-applications): sample application illustarting usage of micronaut framework
 [foozzer](https://github.com/tickelton/foozzer): A quick and dirty, cross-platform fuzzing framework
 [Dolphin.Memory.Access](https://github.com/Sewer56/Dolphin.Memory.Access): Tiny 9KB barebones library used to access the memory of Dolphin emulator on Windows.
 [YAWNING-TITAN](https://github.com/dstl/YAWNING-TITAN): YAWNING TITAN is an abstract, graph based cyber-security simulation environment that supports the training of intelligent agents for autonomous cyber operations.
+[UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore): UICKeyChainStore is a simple wrapper for Keychain on iOS, watchOS, tvOS and macOS.
+Makes using Keychain APIs as easy as NSUserDefaults.